jinglebot/TicTacToe/README.md

 ## Live Demo

-Check out the live demo of the game at: [GitHub Pages](https://jinglebot.github.io/TicTacToe/)
+Check out the live demo of the game at: [TicTacToe by jinglebot](https://jinglebot.github.io/TicTacToe/)

 ## Installation